Playwright MCP is Shifting to Playwright CLI

 What Microsoft Just Shipped

 In early 2026, Microsoft released Playwright CLI (@playwright/cli), a standalone tool built specifically for AI coding agents.
-The architectural insight is simple but powerful, instead of streaming browser state into the model’s context, CLI saves it to disk as compact YAML files.
+The architectural insight is simple but powerful; instead of streaming browser state into the model’s context, CLI saves it to disk as compact YAML files.
 The agent gets back a single file path.
 It reads the snapshot only when it actually needs to.

 The result: context stays flat.
 Sessions that used to degrade after 15 browser interactions now run stable for 50+.